Deni678/bcb420goa/README.md

 ```

 ## 8. Statistics
+Number of records in GOA human: 475641.
+Unique genes: 19776.
+Number of annotations with ontologies: 475641.
 ## 9. Sources
 Example and template for use of rpt package was taken from
 [rpt package](https://github.com/hyginn/rpt). <br>